manfredsteyer/2019_08_26/tddd_en.md

 In addition, different aggregates may not reference each other through object references.
 Instead, they can use IDs.
 This should prevent unnecessary coupling between aggregates.
 Large domains can thus be broken down into smaller groups of aggregates.

-#### Tip:

-[Domain-Driven Design Distilled](https://www.amzn.com/0134434420) suggests making aggregates as small as possible.
+> [Domain-Driven Design Distilled](https://www.amzn.com/0134434420) suggests making aggregates as small as possible.
 First of all, consider each entity as an aggregate and then merge aggregates that need to be changed together without delay.

 <br/>